rsujatha/luxkit/README.md

 # Luxkit
-A lightweight Lightcone Utility Code for Haloes
+A Lightcone Utility Code for Haloes

 ## Instructions